ryansh100/NewWorld/README.md

 There is no cost to establish a plantation.

-##Build Feature
+##Build Building
-*No Settlement Feature Required*
+*No Settlement Building Required*

-You may place any settlement feature adjacent to another settlement feature that you own.
+You may place any settlement building adjacent to another settlement feature that you own.

+*Sprawl Rule:* Your buildings must always be within 2 hex positions of your pier.

-The cost of a settlement feature is 8 Supplies.
+The cost of a settlement building is 8 Supplies.

 ##Load Goods
-*Requires Pier Settlement Feature*
+*Requires Pier Settlement Building*

 You may move any number or combination of goods on your pier area to the ocean area of your player mat.

 ##Clear Plantation
-*No Settlement Feature Required*
+*No Settlement Building Required*

 You may move any number or combination of goods on your pier area to the ocean area of your player mat.

 ##Assemble Army
-*Requires Fortress Settlement Feature*
+*Requires Fortress Settlement Building*

 You may place an army token in the nearest adjacent map hex.
 You may only place as many armies as you have available.

 ##Move Army
-*Requires Fortress Settlement Feature*
+*Requires Fortress Settlement Building*

 You may move one army token up to 4 hexes on the map.

 ##Mill goods
-*Requires Mill Settlement Feature*
+*Requires Mill Settlement Building*

 You may convert any basic good in your pier area to a milled good at the cost of 2 basic goods to 1 milled good.

 ##Trade goods
-*Requires Market Settlement Feature*
+*Requires Market Settlement Building*

 You may negotiate a trade with one other player with a market settlement feature.